 Short Note

-Mud baths have been known and utilized for centuries, but the logic behind them is not entirely known.
+Mud baths have been known and used for centuries, but the logic behind it is not entirely known.
 The health benefits of mud baths are so amazing, not easy to guess.

 In General, bath therapies raises skin temperature, has an effect on cardiovascular systems, water-electrolyte balance, neurotransmission (central nervous system, neural conductibility), the immune system, enzyme activation, and metabolism, according to scientific research.